 18- Lunel: Statue of Liberty

-In Lyon, at the Musée des beaux-arts, there is a miniature terracotta version of the statue of liberty.
+In Lyon, at the Musée des beaux-arts, there is a miniature terracotta version of the Statue of Liberty.

-If you drive along the D32 road of Gruissan in Narbonne, you’ll see a small gravel driveway with a wood sign that reads “Materiaux anciens” where you can sell and buy used building materials like sculptures and fountains.
-Right next to the sign is yet another replica of the statue of liberty.
+If you drive along the D32 road of Gruissan in Narbonne, you’ll see a small gravel driveway with a wood sign that reads “Materiaux anciens,” where you can sell and buy used building materials like sculptures and fountains.
+Right next to the sign is yet another replica of the Statue of Liberty.

 26- Ploreren: Statue of Liberty Replica

-This white replica of the statue of liberty in the city of Ploeren sits at the end of the driveway of a land yacht company called “Seagull chars à voile.”
+This white replica of the Statue of Liberty in the city of Ploeren sits at the end of the driveway of a land yacht company called “Seagull chars à voile.”
 It measures 7 metres tall and can be seen by commuters along the N165 (Nantes-Brest expressway), many of whom stop to take selfies in front of lady liberty.

-The story behind this white statue of liberty is that in 1989, Jean-Philippe Krischer, le director of “Seagull chars à voile” saw the statue at a nautical sports trade show in Paris at the Nacra booth (an American importer of Dinghies), who bought it from the liberty hotel chain for 30k franks.
+In 1989, Jean-Philippe Krischer, le director of “Seagull chars à voile” saw the Statue at a nautical sports trade show in Paris at the Nacra booth (an American importer of Dinghies).
+The owner had bought Statue from the liberty hotel chain for 30k franks.

-27- Poitiers: Statue of liberty
+27- Poitiers: Statue of Liberty

-This replica of the statue of liberty is located in Poitou France at “Place de la Liberté.”
+This replica of the Statue of Liberty is located in Poitou, France, at “Place de la Liberté.”
 It was donated to the city in 1903 by a Freemason Lodge (loges maconniques de Poitiers et de Neuville).
-Did you know some people believe Francois Mitterand, ex-president of France who commissioned the pyramid at the Louvre was a 33 Degree Freemason Of The Grand Orient Lodge?
+Did you know some people believe Francois Mitterand, ex-president of France who commissioned the pyramid at the Louvre, was a 33 Degree Freemason Of The Grand Orient Lodge?

-28- Roybon: Statue of liberty
+28- Roybon: Statue of Liberty